SreehanAdgopula/Sreehan-s-website/README.md

     </div>
     <div class="flip-box-back">
       <h2> Realistic Minecarft </h2>
       <p>In that game, it mostly looks kind of normal, but when you add Nvidia RTX graphics card to it , Minecraft looks very realistic.(looks how everything is in real life)!!
-Like in the below image.
+Like in the above image.
 And just ignore the clouds because they only come in mods</p>
     </div>
   </div>
 </div> </center>